Dentosal/EasyJson/README.md

 # EasyJson

-An Easy-to-use, not-so-idiomatic and mostly functional JSON library written in Scala.
+An easy-to-use and mostly functional style JSON library written in Scala.
 It provides an api similar to the one from [the json library of Python](https://docs.python.org/3.5/library/json.html).

 # Download